 Create the Project

 Maven archetypes are templates of projects.
 Maven can generate a new project from such a template.
 To create a new project, type the command shown below.
 This will create a new project folder with a name equal to the chosen artifactId, containing the generated project.
-On Windows, run the command on a single line and leave out the line continuation characters ('\').
+On Windows, run the command on a single line and leave out the line continuation characters ('\') or use '^' as continuation character.

-The Hippo archetype is configured with default values for all properties required by the archetype.
+The Bloomreach Experience Manager archetype is configured with default values for all properties required by the archetype.
 If you want to customize any of these property values, type 'n' when prompted for confirmation.

 You can specify values for the following properties: